-sibling folder: Generic folders that have the same parent are called sibling folders.
+sibling folder: The name given to two or more generic folders that have the same parent folder.

 MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.